Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 7 :

-And as you can see above the it didn't even returned any shipping amount for quantity 6 and 7.
+And as you can see above that the shipping API didn't even returned any shipping amount for quantity 6 and 7.

-I knew this issue is from FedEx side but still I contact Easypost support to get some guidance.
+I knew this issue is from FedEx side but still I contact Easypost support for some guidance related to this issue.

 The response I got from one of support staff of Easypost was :